Rashford 1 UK Govt 0: Footballer Forces Change On Child Poverty - UrduPoint

 It has also paid the salaries of 9.1 million people in its furlough scheme as of June 14, although new figures show a surge in claims for out-of-work benefits to 2.8 million people in the three months to May.

-With a deep recession looming however, fears are growing for how many people will cope when the furlough scheme ends in October.
+But fears are growing for how many people will cope when the furlough scheme ends in October, with a deep recession looming.

 Several Conservative MPs had called on Johnson to "do the right thing" and extend the school meal programme.

-Commentators also questioned why the prime minister was picking such a fight when he was already on the back foot over his response to the coronavirus outbreak, which has claimed more than 41,000 lives.
+Commentators also questioned why the prime minister was picking such a fight when he was already on the back foot over his response to the coronavirus outbreak, which has seen more than 41,000 deaths.

+Welfare minister Therese Coffey drew criticism online for her initial response to Rashford's article, which was to refute a claim he made that families might have their water cut off if they could not pay.

+She later put out a series of tweets saying that she and Rashford "are working to the same aim".

-Halfon had previously warned about "an epidemic of educational poverty" after the government conceded most children would not return to school until September.
+Halfon has previously warned about "an epidemic of educational poverty" after the government conceded most children would not return to school until September.

-Earlier, Labour's education spokeswoman, Rebecca Long-Bailey, said Rashford was "one of the best of us", accusing the government of being "callous".
+A new study from UCL's Institute for Education found just 19 percent of children were spending more than four hours a day on school work, falling to 11 percent for those on free school meals.